The Secret To Perfect Product Pricing For Maximum Profits

 2) You don’t focus on competition, which seriously affects the product pricing.
 You need to look into your competition without deciding the prices.

-COMPETITION BASED PRICING
+COMPETITION BASED PRODUCT PRICING

 In the above product pricing method, you don’t need to do any market research.
 These methods are acceptable, if you have zero or low competition.
 In case, your online store is part of huge competition, then you need to follow competition based pricing.
 Here, your major focus is the market and your competition (both existing and emerging).
 For this, you can follow either of the following ways: